-Shane lives with a learning disability and shares that the work he does to deliver meals in remote locations is highly valued in his area.
+Shane lives with a learning disability and shares that the work he does to deliver meals in remote regions is highly valued in his community.

 “Our clients love having a chat at the door as I deliver their meals.
 They feel looked after that we come to them, especially as services in the area they live are limited.
 The clients I’m helping are really happy with the new Lite n’ Easy meal choices we offer,” Shane added.